CompuCell3D/cc3d_build_scripts/conda-recipes/roadrunner_antimony/conda-recipe/instructions.rst

-To build a conda package to the following:
+To build a conda package to the following (make sure you are in a base environment!):

 .. code-block:: console